open-source-bootcamp/bootcamp-guide/how-to-run-this-event.md

 * **WiFi**.
 This event relies on accessing remote git repos and GitHub.com, so every attendee will need access to WiFi.
 * **Power**.
 Each day of this event will have at least 4 hours of hands on time, so attendees will need laptop power for this.
 You cannot guarantee every attendee will have a laptop that is charged, or even has a working battery, or one that can last this long.
 Therefore you will need to be able to provide power to everyone who needs it.

+### Presentation system

+The venue will need a way to clearly present the slides and walk attendees through code.
+This can be a large projector or screen at the front of the venue, or multiple smaller screens.
+If this is not possible, you can use tools like StreamYard or video chat tools to stream your content in a way that attendees can watch on-line.

+Make sure the room is laid out in a way that attendees are able to clearly see screens without needing to turn their bodies.
+If the screens are not straight on, then chairs must be movable.

+Some of the slides include embedded YouTube videos.
+When playing these, the presentation system will need to be able to play the audio at a decent volume.
+If this is not possible, then captions **MUST** be turned on.
+Ideally captions should always be turned on.

 ### Finding a venue

 Venues can be hard to find, or expensive if you need to pay.
 Some ideas to find a venue are: